isomerpages/moe-regentsec/index.md

             located in the heart of Singapore’s civic district.
           link_text: Read more about it here
           link_url: /sec-1g3-regentstorians-acm-visit/
-        - title: Sec 3 MOE-OBS Camp
-          date: 28 July 2025
-          announcement: The MOE-OBS Challenge Programme was conducted from 14 to 18 July.
-            A total of 178 adventurous Secondary 3 students took part in the 5-day/4-night residential programme designed to foster resilience, teamwork, and leadership.
-The programme was held across three locations — OBS campuses...
-          link_text: Read more about it here
-          link_url: /sec-3-moe-obs-camp/
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights